Why Michigan College students need renters insurance?

 In Michigan, what types of renters coverage is available?

 Another essential factor to look for when shopping for renters insurance is “actual cash value” vs. “replacement cost” coverage.

 Actual cash-value coverage will reimburse the renter for the cost of the personal property at the time of the claim, minus the deductible.
 It’s essential to account for depreciation when considering this coverage option.
 For example, if someone steals your tv from your apartment, the insurance company would reimburse you for the current value of the tv not what it previously cost.
 That is the purchase price, minus depreciation.

 Replacement cost will reimburse the full value of the new television, but you need to purchase the TV first and submit your receipts.

 Other things college students need to know regarding their Michigan renters insurance policy.

 When you make a claim, the insurance company will ask for proof of purchase for all items on the claim.
 College students will need a list of possessions, including purchase prices, model numbers, and serial numbers.
 Take photos or use a smartphone to take a video of all personal belongings for documentation.
 Store your recording in a separate location or on the cloud.

 When determining how much coverage colleges students should purchase, estimate the value of your property.
 The total cost of your property is the amount of insurance that you will need to replace all your items.

 Students living in off-campus housing or an apartment with a roommate may be able to purchase a renter policy together.
 List all roommate’s names on the policy for coverage to apply to everyone.
 If not combined, each roommate will need their own renter’s insurance.

 Premiums for renters insurance average between $10 and $50 a month depending on how much coverage students may need.
-Start your Michigan renters insurance policy by calling 248-277-4505 or click the highlighted link to start your Michigan renters insurance online.
+Start your Michigan renters insurance policy by calling 248-277-4505 or click the highlighted link to start your Michigan College renters insurance quote online.